Skip to content

 These findings underline the need for additional domestic and external funding to tackle air pollution.
 South Africa received merely $35.4m official development funding that directly or indirectly targeted reducing air pollution between 2015-2020.

-Johannesburg’s financial sector contributes to 28% (to the total gross value added) in the metropolitan municipality’s economy, and hosts Africa’s largest stock exchange, the Johannesburg Stock Exchange (JSE).
+Johannesburg’s financial sector contributes 28% (to the total gross value added) in the metropolitan municipality’s economy, and hosts Africa’s largest stock exchange, the Johannesburg Stock Exchange (JSE).

-The services sector also contributes significantly to the city’s economy at 25% (to the gross value added), and makes it the highest job provider in South Africa, especially in IT, finance, engineering, healthcare, and retail.
+The services sector also contributes significantly to the city’s economy at 25% (to the gross value added) and makes it the highest job provider in South Africa, especially in IT, finance, engineering, healthcare, and retail.
 Johannesburg makes up 39% of all IT and tech-related jobs on offer in South Africa.
 The health impacts of air pollution could increase business relocation.

 The trade and manufacturing sectors contribute 15% and 14% respectively (to the gross value added) of Johannesburg’s economy.
 As Johannesburg is an international transit hub and a major economic hub, both sectors are high growth industries that are critical to its economic future.
-Increasing levels of air pollution are likely to decrease the productivity of these sectors due to increasing health risks for workers, growing pressure on industries to provide health insurance coverage, and social protection to employees, driving down value and sustainability of the industry.
+Increasing levels of air pollution are likely to decrease the productivity of these sectors due to increasing health risks for workers, growing pressure on industries to provide health insurance coverage, and social protection to employees, driving down the value and sustainability of the industry.

 Go to next section: 6.
 Accra, Ghana